If you’d like to receive emails to let you know about important project updates, please click here.

 Securing vehicle access to South Farm residents and businesses along South Farm Road, with raising the road or a bridge being possible options.

 Reconnecting the river to its floodplain allowing it to flood and drain naturally by breaching the embankments in several places.
-The breaches will be spanned by bridges to allow continued public access.
+The breaches have been spanned by bridges to allow continued public access.

 Stabilising the former domestic refuse tip to protect against future erosion.